Ultramann/Numeric-Python-Intro/README.md

 ## NumPy Demonstration with k-means Algorithm

-The code in this directory forms the basis of a introductory tutorial on the power of NumPy that I put on for the San Francisco Python Meetup Group.
+The code in this directory forms the basis of a introductory tutorial on numeric performance optimizations in the Python programming language that I put on for the San Francisco Python Meetup Group.
 The discussion of the code and approach can be found in my [blog](ultramann.github.io).

+Python libraries dependencies: `scipy`, `numpy`, and `matplotlib`.

 ## Notes